 A general human rights risk analysis was conducted and areas within our operations with high risk identified and mitigation measures put in place.
-The internal audit department and Technical Departments carry out scheduled and ad hoc inspections and report to senior management on positive and negative findings.
+The internal audit department and Technical Departments carry scheduled hoc out and ad inspections and report to senior management on positive and negative findings.
 As a result of freedom of association policy, the workers unions remained vibrant, with new employees being informed of their right to join a union.
 Meetings between union and employees and union and management were held with issues raised by both parties sorted out.
-The company continued to honor the current Collective bargaining Agreements and relevant labor laws.
+The company continued to honor the current Collective bargaining Agreements and relevant labour laws.

 Employment continued to be freely chosen in the year, with employees leaving and joining at will.
 We continued to be the leading employer in the regions, with good remuneration and benefits to employees.
-Sexual harassment policy was reviewed in the year and communicated to all employees.
-Copies of the policies were displayed on the notice boards and sessions held with employees to discuss its contents and implementation.